Jesse James: After the Civil War

 Jesse James did not become well known until December 7, 1869, when he (and most likely Frank) robbed the Daviess County Savings Association in Gallatin, Missouri.
 The robbery netted little money.
 Jesse is believed to have shot and killed the cashier, Captain John Sheets, mistakenly believing him to be Samuel P. Cox, the militia officer who had killed "Bloody Bill" Anderson during the Civil War.
 James claimed he was taking revenge, and the daring escape he and Frank made through the middle of a posse shortly afterward attracted newspaper coverage for the first time.
 An 1882 history of Daviess County said, "The history of Daviess County has no blacker crime in its pages than the murder of John W. Sheets."

 State of Missouri vs. Frank & Jesse James including indictment; capias to Clay & Jackson Counties; sheriff's returns; warrant to any sheriff or marshall of the Criminal Court in Missouri.
 Courtesy of the Missouri State Archives.

-The only known civil case involving Frank and Jesse James was filed in the Common Pleas Court of Daviess County in 1870.
-In the case, Daniel Smoote asked for $223.50 from Frank and Jesse James to replace a horse, saddle, and bridle stolen as they fled the robbery of the Daviess County Savings Bank.
-The brothers denied the charges, saying they were not in Daviess County on December 7, the day the robbery occurred.
-Frank and Jesse failed to appear in court, and Smoote won his case against them.
+The only known civil case involving the James brothers was filed in the Common Pleas Court of Daviess County in 1870.
+In the case, Daniel Smoote asked for $223.50 from Frank and Jesse James to replace a horse, saddle and bridle stolen as they fled the Gallatin robbery.
+The brothers denied the charges, saying they were not in Daviess County on the day the robbery occurred.
+They failed to appear in court, and Smoote won his case against them.
 It is unlikely that he ever collected the money due.

-The 1869 robbery marked the emergence of Jesse James as the most famous survivor of the former Confederate bushwhackers.
+The Gallatin robbery marked the emergence of Jesse as the most famous survivor of the former Confederate bushwhackers.
 It was the first time he was publicly labeled an "outlaw"; Missouri Governor Thomas T. Crittenden set a reward for his capture.
 This was the beginning of an alliance between James and John Newman Edwards, editor and founder of the Kansas City Times.
 Edwards, a former Confederate cavalryman, was campaigning to return former secessionists to power in Missouri.
-Six months after the Gallatin robbery, Edwards published the first of many letters from Jesse James to the public asserting his innocence.
-Over time, the letters gradually became more political in tone and James denounced the Republicans and expressed his pride in his Confederate loyalties.
-Together with Edwards' admiring editorials, the letters helped James become a symbol of Confederate defiance of federal Reconstruction policy.
-James' initiative in creating his rising public profile is debated by historians and biographers.
+Six months after the Gallatin robbery, he published the first of many letters from Jesse asserting his innocence.
+Jesse also submitted a formal proof of alibi, consisting of sworn affidavits from neighbors and family members placing him in Kearney on the evening of the robbery.
+Over time, the letters gradually became more political in tone, with Jesse denouncing the Republicans and expressing pride in his Confederate loyalties.
+Together with Edwards' admiring editorials, the letters helped Jesse become a symbol of Confederate defiance of federal Reconstruction policy.
+Jesse's initiative in creating his rising public profile is debated by historians and biographers.
 The high tensions in politics accompanied his outlaw career and enhanced his notoriety.